shimazojaji/CourseCards/README.md

 When I started learning React and got familiar with the concepts of components and props, I created this mini-App.
 This mini-app was developed  to display a limited list of lessons.

+The React features used in this mini app include:
+- components
+- props
+- nested components

+The JavaScript features and methods used in this mini app include:
+- map
+- object
+- ternary operator

 ## Technologies applied